NEVSTOP-LAB/LabVIEW-TagDB/README(en).md

 ## License

-This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 license, see the [LICENSE](LICENSE) file for details.

 ## Contribution Guidelines